utexas-bwi/scavenger_hunt_api/README.md

 python3 src/bwi_scavenger/scripts/absim_socket.py
 ```

 3. Run darksocket on the offboard machine.
 If everything was set up correctly, it should load the network and then print "connection established."
+Again, only required if using `darksocket`.

 ```
 python darksocket.py client